-- the governing body members, the Executive management team; - staff directly engaged or employed by the Executive management team; - contracted staff ie. contracted service provider whether or not a body corporate or any other person is an intermediary) engaged to perform child-related work; - outsourced homestay providers, homestay hosts and carers, student welfare providers and student support services; - volunteers; - parents; - students; and - the wider community.
+- · the governing body members, the School Council; - staff directly engaged or employed by the School Council; - contracted staff ie. contracted service provider whether or not a body corporate or any other person is an intermediary) engaged to perform child-related work; - outsourced homestay providers, homestay hosts and carers, student welfare providers and student support services: - volunteers: - parents; - students; and - the wider community.

-This policy applies to all persons who undertake child-connected work, Child connected work is all work authorised by the Executive Management and performed by an adult in a school environment while children are present or reasonably expected to be present.
+This policy applies to all persons who undertake child-connected work, Child connected work is all work authorised by the the School Council and performed by an adult in a school environment while children are present or reasonably expected to be present.